PayPal Holdings, Inc. (NASDAQ:PYPL) Shares Sold by Sheets Smith Wealth Management

-Sheets Smith Wealth Management decreased its holdings in PayPal Holdings, Inc. (NASDAQ:PYPL – Get Rating) by 46.1% in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 6,838 shares of the credit services provider’s stock after selling 5,839 shares during the quarter.
-Sheets Smith Wealth Management’s holdings in PayPal were worth $487,000 at the end of the most recent reporting period.
+Sheets Smith Wealth Management trimmed its position in shares of PayPal Holdings, Inc. (NASDAQ:PYPL – Get Rating) by 46.1% during the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 6,838 shares of the credit services provider’s stock after selling 5,839 shares during the period.
+Sheets Smith Wealth Management’s holdings in PayPal were worth $487,000 as of its most recent SEC filing.

-Other large investors also recently bought and sold shares of the company.
-Mirae Asset Global Investments Co.
-Ltd. raised its holdings in shares of PayPal by 12.5% during the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 1,246,996 shares of the credit services provider’s stock valued at $144,215,000 after acquiring an additional 138,875 shares during the last quarter.
-Dakota Wealth Management raised its holdings in shares of PayPal by 8.6% during the first quarter.
-Dakota Wealth Management now owns 4,894 shares of the credit services provider’s stock valued at $566,000 after acquiring an additional 387 shares during the last quarter.
-Empirical Financial Services LLC d.b.a.
-Empirical Wealth Management raised its holdings in shares of PayPal by 15.4% during the first quarter.
-Empirical Financial Services LLC d.b.a.
-Empirical Wealth Management now owns 6,860 shares of the credit services provider’s stock valued at $793,000 after acquiring an additional 918 shares during the last quarter.
-Covestor Ltd grew its position in shares of PayPal by 136.1% in the first quarter.
-Covestor Ltd now owns 1,334 shares of the credit services provider’s stock valued at $154,000 after purchasing an additional 769 shares in the last quarter.
-Finally, Donaldson Capital Management LLC grew its position in shares of PayPal by 5.3% in the first quarter.
-Donaldson Capital Management LLC now owns 3,095 shares of the credit services provider’s stock valued at $358,000 after purchasing an additional 155 shares in the last quarter.
-Institutional investors and hedge funds own 72.12% of the company’s stock.
+A number of other large investors also recently added to or reduced their stakes in the company.
+Vanguard Group Inc. lifted its stake in PayPal by 1.1% during the third quarter.
+Vanguard Group Inc. now owns 95,857,229 shares of the credit services provider’s stock worth $8,250,431,000 after purchasing an additional 1,028,906 shares in the last quarter.
+State Street Corp lifted its stake in PayPal by 1.3% during the third quarter.
+State Street Corp now owns 44,690,146 shares of the credit services provider’s stock worth $3,846,481,000 after purchasing an additional 590,699 shares in the last quarter.
+Morgan Stanley lifted its stake in PayPal by 12.0% during the fourth quarter.
+Morgan Stanley now owns 18,560,073 shares of the credit services provider’s stock worth $1,321,849,000 after purchasing an additional 1,995,271 shares in the last quarter.
+Moneta Group Investment Advisors LLC lifted its stake in PayPal by 110,462.4% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 17,136,071 shares of the credit services provider’s stock worth $1,220,431,000 after purchasing an additional 17,120,572 shares in the last quarter.
+Finally, Alliancebernstein L.P. lifted its stake in PayPal by 51.1% during the fourth quarter.
+Alliancebernstein L.P. now owns 17,133,910 shares of the credit services provider’s stock worth $1,220,277,000 after purchasing an additional 5,794,620 shares in the last quarter.
+72.12% of the stock is currently owned by institutional investors and hedge funds.

 Analyst Ratings Changes

-A number of equities research analysts have recently issued reports on the company.
-Oppenheimer dropped their price target on PayPal from $90.00 to $89.00 and set an “outperform” rating for the company in a research report on Wednesday, April 19th.
-Citigroup upped their price target on PayPal from $102.00 to $103.00 and gave the company a “buy” rating in a research report on Tuesday, May 9th.
-Wedbush dropped their price target on PayPal from $100.00 to $85.00 and set an “outperform” rating for the company in a research report on Tuesday, May 9th.
-StockNews.com upgraded PayPal from a “hold” rating to a “buy” rating in a research report on Saturday.
-Finally, Royal Bank of Canada dropped their price target on PayPal from $96.00 to $86.00 in a research report on Wednesday, June 7th.
-One equities research analyst has rated the stock with a sell rating, thirteen have issued a hold rating and twenty-four have assigned a buy rating to the company.
-According to MarketBeat.com, PayPal currently has an average rating of “Moderate Buy” and an average price target of $97.74.
+PYPL has been the topic of several analyst reports.
+BTIG Research initiated coverage on PayPal in a research note on Tuesday.
+They issued a “buy” rating and a $85.00 price objective on the stock.
+William Blair reiterated an “outperform” rating on shares of PayPal in a research note on Tuesday, May 9th.
+BNP Paribas cut PayPal from an “outperform” rating to a “neutral” rating in a research note on Friday, May 12th.
+Mizuho reduced their price objective on PayPal from $100.00 to $92.00 and set a “buy” rating on the stock in a research note on Wednesday, April 19th.
+Finally, Wedbush reduced their price objective on PayPal from $100.00 to $85.00 and set an “outperform” rating on the stock in a research note on Tuesday, May 9th.
+One analyst has rated the stock with a sell rating, thirteen have given a hold rating and twenty-four have issued a buy rating to the company.
+According to data from MarketBeat, PayPal currently has an average rating of “Moderate Buy” and an average target price of $97.74.

 PayPal Company Profile